pubky/paykit/README.md

 - must have `init` method
 - must have `getmanifest` method
 - must implement all methods mentioned in `rpc`
-- may have `onEvent` method in case subscribed to events
+- must have `onEvent` method in case subscribed to events
+- must subscribe to `"serve"` event
 - may have `start` method
 - may have `stop` method